bertofurth/Seagate-Central-Tips/Disable_obsolete_services.md

-Some of these services continue to utilize CPU and memory even when they are marked as disabled with the Seagate Central Web Management interface!!
+Some of these services continue to utilize CPU and memory even when they are marked as disabled with the Seagate Central Web Management interface!

-Here is a list of services that can be manually disabled in order to ensure that they do not consume any resources on the Seagate Central.
+This document describes instructions to manually disable unneeded services in order to ensure that they do not consume any resources on the Seagate Central.

 Naturally you should not disable any services that you are currently using.